 Why Use a VPN in China?
 Do You Really Need It?

-In most cases, we say that this service is unnecessary.
-You can go online, play games, and do your thing without security and privacy.
-However, China makes things difficult if you’re not using a capable VPN in China.
-Let us remind you of this.
-China blocks thousands of websites, apps, and platforms.
+In most cases, we say that it’s unnecessary.
+However, you’ll make things difficult if you’re not using a trusty VPN in China.
+Let us remind you: China blocked thousands of websites (311,000+ domains, according to The Record Media’s 2021 analysis), apps, and platforms.
 Some include:

 - Google (including Google services like Gmail, Docs, …)